ian-mcwilliams/accounts_tools/convert_bank_extract/README.md

 ## Before running this tool

+NB For a cleaner way to complete step 3, go to the 'view statements' section of the Barclays site, same place as to download the PDF - in the relevant row, the 'view transactions' link opens the transactions for the relevant period which can then be exported as usual

 1. download the PDF bank statement and save it in records/bank_statements
 2. the PDF statement filename is based on the **opening and closing transaction dates** on the statement (the first and last transaction in the list of transactions, not the opening and closing balance )
 3. when you then download the CSV from Barclays the extract **MUST** match the opening and closing transaction dates from the PDF statement